+This book offers an overview of typeface design, exploring the most elegant fonts from the history of publishing.
 Featuring works by type designers including: William Caslon, Fritz Helmuth Ehmcke, Peter Behrens, Rudolf Koch, Eric Gill, Jan van Krimpen, Paul Renner, Jan Tschichold, A. M. Cassandre, Aldo Novarese, and Adrian Frutiger.

 Why is knowing the history of typography important?

 How can your knowledge of type history help you in approaching projects and work?

 Check out this brilliant experimental blending of two art forms: Graffiti + Kirigami (a variation of origami; most people know kirigami as paper snowflakes).
 This experimental style is called Graffitiami.

 Guest Lecture: Masood Ahmed, the History of Graffiti

 Masood Ahmed, graffiti artist turned graphic designer, gave a lecture on the History of Graffiti, and its influence on his work as a graphic designer.
 He spoke of the natural progression from graffiti into graphic design, pointing out that graffiti is manipulation of letter-forms, and in graphic design, we call that typography.